Simply fill out the form below and we will be in touch to discuss your application

 to one of our available syndicates.
 We are excited at the prospect of your participation.

-THE TIN MAN is Fred Archer Racing’s flagship horse having won two Group Ones and nearly a million pounds in prize money.
+THE TIN MAN is Fred Archer Racing’s flagship horse having won three Group Ones and £1,257,258 in prize money

 Official Rating: 117